 The festival usually runs during a weekend in January, one of the best times to see manatees.
 At this time, manatees migrate from rivers to natural springs to keep warm during the winter months.
 While they’re here, jump in the water and celebrate!

 If you don’t want to jump in the chilly waters, you can still enjoy other in-water recreation!
 Try launching a glass-bottom boat or kayak to get an uninhibited view of the springs!

 Kelly Park/Rock Springs

-The free-flowing springs at Rock Springs at Kelly Park are a bit cooler than its counterparts, usually topping out at a chilly 68 degrees, making this destination perfect for the hottest of Florida summers.
+The free-flowing springs at Rock Springs at Kelly Park are a bit cooler than their counterparts, usually topping out at a chilly 68 degrees, making this destination perfect for the hottest of Florida summers.

 It can get confusing, so let’s clarify.
 Kelly Park is the name of the nature park.
 Here you’ll find over 7 miles of hiking trails to enjoy!
-Rock Springs is the name of the springs near Tampa whose headwaters are found in Kelly Park.
+Rock Springs is the name of the swimming springs near Tampa whose headwaters are found in Kelly Park.

 Campers can also enjoy the grounds with lots of RV parking, pavilions, and nature trails.
 This is one of the best springs in Florida for quiet picnics with the family or a loved one!

 Admission to Rock Springs is just a few dollars per vehicle.